kosshi-net/vulkan-engine/README.md

 	- Stop recreating the staging buffer
 - Make sure atlas upload is synced properly
 	- Pipeline barriers?

+This is still a special-purpose text renderer, with certain limitations.
+Caching system has to be manually tuned for usage patterns, fonts and font sizes.
+At runtime you need to choose from a limited set of font configurations.
+It's also only good for 2D use, as SDF isn't suitable for runtime glyph generation.
+Only monochrome glyphs are supported as well.

 ## Building
 ### Linux